HL7/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 #### Failure off subscribing client preventing context synchronization

-Although not intended, application do fail.
+Although not intended, applications do fail.
 In this case the event is received by the application, but some internal error prevents it from processing it.

 |System|Failure mode|Possible actions|
 |--|--|--|